In a Nutshell:

 This is a more expensive chair but worth every penny.
 It supports more weight, is more adjustable and is simply, categorically a better piece of office furniture, offered by a company you may not have heard of—the “Quiet Giant” of the office furniture world.

 This chair is everything the one we just reviewed isn’t.
-It’s all leather and has a decidedly Old World look and feel to it, and it supports more weight.
+It’s all leather and has a decidedly Old World look and feel, and it supports more weight.
 It’s not quite as adjustable but wins high marks for comfort and style.
-A great choice, depending on how your office is decorated.
+It’s a great choice, depending on how your office is decorated.

 References & Resources